 The price of our common stock in the market may be higher or lower than the price you pay, depending on many factors, some of which are beyond our control and may not be related to our operating performance.
-It is possible that, in future quarters, our operating results may be below the expectations of securities analysts or investors.
+It is possible that, in future quarters, our operating results may be below the expectations of analysts or investors.
 As a result of these and other factors, the price of our common stock may decline, possibly materially.
 These fluctuations could cause you to lose all or part of your investment in our common stock.
-The public trading price for our common stock after this offering will be affected by a number of factors, including:
+Factors that could cause fluctuations in the trading price of our common stock include the following: